arpithapatil/NC-NEWS-FE/README.md

 Northcoders News is a social news aggregation, web content rating, and discussion website similar to [Reddit](https://www.reddit.com/).
 Articles are divided into topics and each article has user curated ratings that can be up or down voted using the [API](https://github.com/arpithapatil/NC-News-BE).
 Users can also add comments about an article which can also be up or down voted.
 A user can add comments and remove any comments which they have added.

+The website is deployed on Heroku and can be found [here](https://ap-northcoders-news.herokuapp.com/)

 ### Prerequisites

 To run this project you will need node.js version 7 or above and npm installed locally.